ethan-fraser/cosc349-assignment1/docs/webserver/index.md

 ### Routes.js
 _This is found in webserver/src._

+This file is responsible for the routing of the webserver pages.
+It associates the various path names with the corresponding main page.
+If the user is logged in, the root path will bring the user to the dashboard.
+If not, it will bring the user to the login page.

 ### UserStore.js
 _This is found in webserver/src/stores._

+This file stores properties relevant to the user ie whether or not they are logged in, first name, last name, email, flat name, flat code, and whether or not they are a manager.

 ### Main Pages
 _These are found in webserver/src/pages._

 ##### Login
 This is the default page that http://192.168.2.11:3000/ directs to.
 It uses the Input Field and Submit Button utility components.
-As will be explained in the section for the Submit Button utility component, an API call will be made to the database to check the user input against the database records.
+As will be explained in the section for the Submit Button utility component, clicking on the Login button will make an API call to the database to check the user input against the database records.
 If there is a match, the user will be logged in.

 ##### Register
 This page uses the Input Field and Submit Button utilty components.
 By default, the flat code input field will be displayed to add the user to an existing flat, however if it is a flat manager registering, clicking the checkbox will display the flat name input field.
-When the Next button is pressed, `doNext()` will be called which will send all the user input to the database and populate it with the new record.
+When the Next button is clicked, `doNext()` will be called which will send all the user input to the database and populate it with the new record.

 ##### Dashboard
 This page is the highlight of the flatbills application.
-It is where the bulk of activity happens.
 The top left of the dashboard displays a welcome message and the flat code while the top right of the dashboard displays a bill summary tab.
 The flat manager's dashboard also has an "Add a new bill" button as only the manager has this authority.
-The flat member's summary tab also has a pending status as its payments need to be verified by the flat manager before being marked as paid.\
+The flat member's summary tab also has a pending status as its payments need to be verified by the flat manager before being marked as paid.

-When there are no bill cards added, the
+When no bill cards have been added yet, the bottom half of the dashboard will say "You have not added any bill cards." and will display an image.
+Otherwise, it will display the bill cards.
+The number of bill cards per row depends on the width of the screen.
+When the maximum width of the screen has been reached, the new bill cards will be added to the bottom row.

 ##### Service Form
+This page is a form for adding new bills.
+From the dashboard, clicking on the "Add a new bill" button will direct the user to this page.
+As mentioned in the Dashboard section, only the flat manager has this authority.
+The form asks for the bill name, bill amount, and due date.
+When the Done button is clicked, `doDone()` will be called which will send all the user input to the database and populate it with the new bill record.
+Clicking on the Cancel button directs the user back to the dashboard.

 ### Utility Components
 _These are found in webserver/src/components._